jackgray/narc_arch/docs/source/orchestration.rst

 Concourse-CI
 -------------
 Concourse is the conductor.
-It looks for trigger events, like say, a "True" response from the output of a Docker service that checks XNAT for new exams to download, and then can launch any number of processes from there.
-For instance, another docker service that downloads and organizes the data, the successful completion of which could trigger yet another event, such as fmriprep, with artifacts
+It looks for trigger events, like say, artifacts from a Docker service that checks
+XNAT for new exams to download, and then can launch any number of processes from there.
+The artifacts can be passed as the input(s) for other services.
+For instance, a change to the session manifest for a project tanother docker service that downloads and organizes the data, the successful completion of which could trigger yet another event, such as fmriprep, with artifacts
 passed to any stage